grafana/mimir/docs/sources/mimir/operators-guide/run-production-environment/planning-capacity.md

 For more information about how they work, refer to [Compaction algorithm]({{< relref "../architecture/components/compactor/index.md#compaction-algorithm" >}}).

-We currently recommend 1 shard per every 8 million active series in a tenant.
+We recommend 1 shard per every 8 million active series in a tenant.

 For example, for a tenant with 100 million active series, use approximately 12 shards.
 The shard count should be an even number.